 Stata’s community-contributed commands are supported by the people who wrote them.
 StataCorp does not certify the validity of these commands, nor do we offer technical support for them.
 However, many of the authors are also members of the Statalist forum, and community-contributed commands are a frequent topic of discussion.

 The number of available community-contributed commands is ever-growing, so even if a command is not currently available for your task, one may appear in the future.
 If you have installed Stata, you can easily locate a community-contributed command by using the search command to conduct a search based on keywords you specify.
-For example, say that you want to produce a forest plot, a type of graph common to meta-analysis.
-In Stata, you can type
+For example, say that you are interested in social network analysis In Stata, you can type

 You will then be presented with a list of potentially suitable commands, and you can click on the blue links to read more about them and to install them.
 If you do not yet have Stata, you can search the SSC archive.
 The SSC archive contains many, though not all, community-contributed commands.